mestes/ecs-metabase/README.md

 - Task definition (FARGATE) for the metabase container configuration
 - ECS Service for the metabase task definition

+# Alternatives Considered
+- AWS Systems Manager Parameter Store could be used instead of AWS Secrets Manager.
+I chose AWS Secrets Manager because I was thinking I would explore the secrets rotation either now or as a follow up.
+- Hashicorp Consul, Vault could be used instead as well.
+In past experiences, I found getting those working to be pretty time heavy vs the results I could get just using AWS services.

 # Assumptions / Notes

 Assumptions are minimized by making this self contained, however: